whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/examples/klim2019_tdp43kd/retention_summary/retained_package_overview.md

 This run should be treated as the primary retained downstream reference run for the first validated DGE layer of the Klim example.

 Later pathway extension runs may be retained separately if they add meaningful interpretive value.

+The initial retained run does not yet include pathway enrichment outputs.